danofsteel32/civ4save/README.md

   --help     Show this message and exit.

 Commands:
-  gamefiles   Find and print relevant game files paths make-enums  Convert XML files to Enums (does not modify your files). parse       Parses a .CivBeyondSwordSave file
+  civs       Show details for a Civ or list all Civs. gamefiles  Find and print relevant game files paths. leaders    Show Leader or list Leaders optionally sorted by attribute. parse      Parse a .CivBeyondSwordSave file. xml        Generate python code or JSON from the XML files.
 ```

 ```